 Does Microblading Hurt?

 Most people rate microblading pain at 3-4 out of 10 with numbing cream applied.
-Based on data from my 3,500+ clients, 81% rate discomfort at 5 or below on a 10-point scale, and the most common description is “like light scratching” or “eyebrow plucking in reverse.”
+Based on data from my 3,500+ treatments, 81% of clients rate discomfort at 5 or below on a 10-point scale, and the most common description is “like light scratching” or “eyebrow plucking in reverse.”

 Pain is the number one concern I hear during consultations.
 Here’s what the data actually shows.